At the LA Motor Show today, Mazda unveiled the 2018 model year Mazda6.

 The seats are now wider, and are constructed from a more supportive high-density foam for increased comfort, while electric ventilation arrives as an option for the first time on a Mazda.

 Elsewhere, the instruments include a 7-inch TFT display on high-spec models, Mazda’s Connect infotainment system receives a new 8-inch display with improved contrast, and there’s a new 360-degree parking camera system.

 Mazda’s Radar Cruise Control has been updated and can now bring the vehicle to a stop in slow-moving traffic, pulling away again as necessary, while the familiar head-up display now projects directly onto the windscreen.

 There’s also a new windshield wiper de-icer.

-US models will feature a new 2.5-litre four-cylinder engine with cylinder de-activation – at speeds between 25 and 50mph, the outer two cylinders can shut down to conserve fuel, with Mazda claiming the transition is imperceptible.
+A new 2.5-litre four-cylinder engine with cylinder de-activation will join the existing engine line-up – at speeds between 25 and 50mph, the outer two cylinders can shut down to conserve fuel, with Mazda claiming the transition is imperceptible.

-A turbocharged version of the same engine, as seen in the CX-9, will also arrive in the Mazda6.
+A turbocharged version of the same engine, as seen in the CX-9, will also arrive in the US, but is unlikely to make it to UK shores.
 It carries a number of features to increase responsiveness and efficiency, including Mazda’s Dynamic Pressure Turbo that uses a small inlet port to build pressure in the turbocharger quickly, thereby reducing lag.

 The result is an impressive 250hp and 310lb/ft of torque on premium fuel.